 5. Improve digestion

-Lemongrass oil diluted when taken helps in improvement of the digestive system by reducing digestive disorders and helps to recover the stomach and increases its capacity of digestion.
-Taking lemongrass oil helps in recovering of the upset stomach and adds to proper gas and bowel movement.
+Lemongrass oil diluted when taken helps in the improvement of the digestive system by reducing digestive disorders and helping to recover the stomach and increasing its capacity of digestion.
+Taking lemongrass oil helps in recovering the upset stomach and adds to proper gas and bowel movement.

 6. Prevents hair fall

 Applying lemongrass oil helps in reducing hair fall.
-Applying dilute lemongrass oil and then rinsing the oil with a good shampoo helps in strengthening the hair follicle and keep the scalp free from bacteria and other fungal infections.
+Applying diluted lemongrass oil and then rinsing the oil with a good shampoo helps in strengthening the hair follicle and keeping the scalp free from bacteria and other fungal infections.

 7. Reduce cholesterol level

-Taking lemongrass oil capsules helps in reduction of cholesterol level within one month. increases the metabolism of the body by improving the digestive system and blood circulation (11).
+Taking lemongrass oil capsules helps in the reduction of cholesterol levels within one month. increases the metabolism of the body by improving the digestive system and blood circulation (11).

 8. Effective against cold

-Lemongrass oil when used with a vaporizer helps in relieving from a cough and cold.
+Lemongrass oil when used with a vaporizer helps in relieving cough and cold.

 9. Reduce acne problem

-Lemongrass oil has astringent property.
+Lemongrass oil has astringent properties.
 Therefore, applying lemongrass diluted on the skin helps in opening the pores and removing the oil present in the skin.